 CVE-2024-21182 is an unspecified vulnerability in the Core component of Oracle WebLogic Server affecting supported versions 12.2.1.4.0 and 14.1.1.0.0.
-Oracle states the flaw is easily exploitable by an unauthenticated attacker with network access to the target over the T3 or IIOP protocols.
-Successful exploitation can compromise the WebLogic Server and expose data accessible through the server.
-Publicly provided details do not identify the precise vulnerable function or root cause, so the underlying bug class cannot be determined from the available information.
+The flaw is remotely exploitable by an unauthenticated attacker with network access to the server over the T3 or IIOP protocols.
+Oracle describes the issue as easily exploitable and indicates that successful exploitation can compromise the WebLogic Server and expose data accessible through it.
+Publicly available information does not identify the precise vulnerable function or root cause, so the underlying bug class cannot be stated with confidence from the available data.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.